azuredevcollege/trainingdays/day2/challenges/challenge-0.md

 ## Visual Studio Code

-To work with all the smaples provided in this workshop, you will need an IDE.
-To target a wide range of developers/architects, we will be using Visual Stduio Code as it runs cross-platform.
+To work with all the samples provided in this workshop, you will need an IDE.
+To target a wide range of developers/architects, we will be using Visual Stduio Code as it works cross-platform.

-Therefore, go to <https://code.visualstudio.com/docs/setup/setup-overview> and install it on your machine.
+Therefor, go to <https://code.visualstudio.com/docs/setup/setup-overview> and install it on your machine.

 > Please do not use VSCodium.
 You will run into problems building/debugging some of the samples provided in this workshop.

 ### Useful Extensions

-After the setup is complete.
-Open Visual Studio an open the "Extensions" sidebar:
+After the setup is complete, open Visual Studio and select the "Extensions" sidebar:

 ![Visual Studio Extensions](./img/vscode_extensions.png "VS Code Extensions")